ietf-wg-asdf/SDF/sdf.md

 Property:
-: An affordance that can potentially be used to read, write, and/or observe state (current/stored information) on an Object.
+: An affordance that can potentially be used to read, write, and/or observe state (current/stored information) on an sdfObject.
   (Note that Entries are often called properties in other environments; in this document, the term Property is specifically reserved for affordances, even if the map